Ramsha63014/Phase_2/README.md

 ## Storyboards:

 ## Prototyping
-Develop low fidelity prototypes for each of the 2 disgns selected above.
+Develop low fidelity prototypes for each of the 2 designs selected above.

 ## Evaluation